-The BSN program at OBU prepares the graduate for entry into professional practice as a generalist nurse.
+The BSN program at Ouachita prepares the graduate for entry into professional practice as a generalist nurse.
 The program is built upon the liberal arts, the philosophy of Christian ideals, nursing standards, and nursing ethics.
 Core values of faith, scholarship, growth, community, service, and character are emphasized.
 Students are prepared to utilize evidenced based research findings to provide holistic care to diverse individual clients and communities locally and across the globe throughout the lifespan in structured and unstructured health care settings.

-Program Outcomes of the BSN-DE Completion Program
+End-of-Program Outcomes of the BSN-DE Completion Program

-- 1. Utilize interprofessional and intraprofessional skills to communicate effectively with healthcare professionals, individuals, families/groups to provide cost effective and quality care. - Apply appropriate concepts synthesized from the humanities, social, physical, and behavioral sciences in meeting the physiological, psychological, spiritual, and sociocultural principles to foster self-growth as well as meet the needs of the individual/group or community. - Engage in critical thinking, independent judgment, and decision making while using the nursing/research process to design and evaluate the effectiveness of competent care to individuals, families/groups, and global areas across the life span in structured and unstructured settings. - 4.
-Provide professional, cultural, spiritual, and ethical competent congruent care that reflects dignity and uniqueness to individuals, families/groups, and communities both locally and globally. - 5.
-Utilize leadership and management skills and knowledge of health policy and health services guided by the Christian faith to improve interventions used to promote and maintain healthy lifestyles of individuals, families/groups, and communities across the life span. - 6.
-Apply the knowledge and skills of information management and patient care technology to deliver nursing care that addresses legal, ethical, and emerging issues.
+- Integrate inter-professional and intra-professional skills to communicate effectively with healthcare professionals, individuals, families/groups to provide cost effective and quality care. - Analyze appropriate concepts synthesized from the humanities, social, physical and behavioral sciences in meeting the physiological, psychological, spiritual, and sociocultural principles to foster self-growth as well as meet the needs of the individual/group or community. - 3.
+Evaluate the effectiveness of competent care to individuals, families/groups, and global areas across the life span in structured and unstructured settings using critical thinking, clinical judgment, and decision making while using the nursing/research process. - 4.
+Manage professional, cultural, spiritual, and ethical competent congruent care that reflects dignity and uniqueness to individuals, families/groups, and communities both locally and globally. - 5.
+Assess leadership and management skills and knowledge of health policy and health services guided by the Christian faith to improve interventions used to promote and maintain healthy lifestyles. - Apply the knowledge and skills of information management and patient care technology to deliver nursing care that addresses legal, ethical, and emerging issues.

-Admission and Progression Conditions of the BSN-DE Completion Program
+Admission and Progression Conditions of the BSN-DE Completion Program Option

-Ouachita Residential Student
+Ouachita Student